Cpl. John Koleczek

 The 192nd Tank Battalion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers.
-After the maneuvers, on the side of a hill, the battalion learned they were being sent overseas.
-According to members of the battalion, General George Patton told them the news.
-Men too old to go overseas were released from federal service.
-Replacements for these men came from the 753rd Tank Battalion.
+HQ Company did maintenance on the battalion's tanks but did not actively take part in the maneuvers.
+After the maneuvers, the battalion was ordered to Camp Polk instead of returning to Ft.
+Knox as they had expected.
+On the side of a hill, the battalion learned they were being sent overseas.
+According to members of the battalion, General George Patton had personally selected them.
+Men too old to go overseas were released from federal service, and replacements for these men came from the 753rd Tank Battalion.

 John took part in the Battle of the Points from January 27, 1942, until February 13, 1942.
 The Japanese had been landed on two points and been cut off.
 The tankers were sent in to wipe out these positions.
 According to Capt.
 Alvin Poweleit, the battalion's surgeon, the tanks did a great deal of damage.

 At the same time, there was another battle taking place known as the Battle of the Pockets which lasted from January 23rd until February 17, 1942.
 Japanese troops had been caught off behind the battle line.
 Tanks from B and C Companies were sent in to wipe out the Japanese in the Big Pocket.
 According to members of the battalion, two methods were used to wipe out the Japanese.

 The first method was to have three Filipinos sit on the back of the tank with bags of hand grenades.
 As the tank passed over a Japanese foxhole, each man dropped a hand grenade into the foxhole.
 The reason this was done was the grenades were from World War I, and one out of three exploded.